1968–69 Derby County F.C. season: Season summary

-In his third season as chairman, Sam Longson and his second season manager Brian Clough clinched the influential signing of midfielder Dave Mackay from Tottenham Hotspur.
-Also from Hartlepools United arrived young midfielder John McGovern being crucial during the second half of the season allowing MacKay to play as Full-back.
-Meanwhile, assistant and former Goalkeeper Peter Taylor recommended the transfer in of Les Green to reinforce the squad.
-After a last year failed bid, finally, Clough signed midfielder Willie Carlin for a fee of £63,000.
+In his third season as chairman, Sam Longson and his second season manager Brian Clough clinched the influential signing of midfielder Dave Mackay from Tottenham Hotspur, Clough installed the leader as a defensive sweeper alongside the emerging talent of Roy McFarland at centre half.
+Full backs were a tough tackling duo of Ron Webster and teenager John Robson.
+Also from Hartlepools United arrived young midfielder John McGovern being influential alongside Welshman Alan Durban after replacing Jim Walker.
+Meanwhile, assistant and former goalkeeper Peter Taylor recommended the transfer in of Les Green to replace veteran former England keeper Reg Matthew’s.
+After showing interest previously Clough signed Sheffield United midfielder Willie Carlin for a fee of £63,000.
+Carlin galvanised the midfield and was crucial in the promotion run.

+The squad won the Second Division by 7 points showing defensive strength to back up goals from a very talented forward line of Kevin Hector, John O’Hare and Alan Hinton.

-The squad won the 1st spot in Second Division getting back to the First Division after being relegated in 1953.
+getting back to the First Division after being relegated in 1953.
 Meanwhile, in Football League Cup the team advanced to the quarterfinals only to lose in Replay against Swindon Town.
 In FA Cup The Rams were eliminated by Burnley in the third round.

-Scottish Full-back Dave Mackay was named Football Writers' Association Footballer of the Year, the only Derby County player to earn the honour.
+Scottish captain Dave Mackay was named Football Writers' Association Footballer of the Year, the only Derby County player to earn the honour.